nfdi-de/chem-dcat-ap/CONTRIBUTING.md

-# Contributing to dcat-4C-ap
+# Contributing to chem-dcat-ap

 :+1: First of all: Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to dcat-4C-ap.
+The following is a set of guidelines for contributing to chem-dcat-ap.
 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.